ryanjjung/cookbook/marinara-sauce.md

    until the smell is very pungent over the saucepan.
 0. Pour in diced tomatoes, then the tomato sauce, then the tomato paste.
 Add salt and pepper.
    Stir until the paste thickens the sauce and is dissolved into it completely.
-Reduce heat to low and simmer (see notes).
+Reduce heat to low and simmer (see notes), stirring every so often.

 ## Suggestions